gradle/gradle/design-docs/play-support.md

     }

 - Default coffeescript sourceset should be "app/assets/**/*.coffee"
-- Compiled coffeescript files will be added to the jar relative to srcDir
+- Compiled coffeescript files will be added to the jar under "public"
 - Default javascript sourceset should be "app/assets/**/*.js"
+- Processed javascript sourceset should be added to the jar under "public"

 #### Test cases
 - Coffeescript and javascript sources are visible in the components report
 - Coffeescript sources successfully compiled to javascript
-- Compiled coffeescript is added to jar relative to srcDir
+- Compiled coffeescript is added to jar under "public"
-- Javascript sources are copied directly into jar relative to srcDir
+- Javascript sources are copied directly into jar under "public"
 - Can provide additional coffeescript sources
 - Can provide additional javascript sources
 - Build is incremental: